All Episodes

 I guess the people are still being foreclosed on out there.

-I've got stories on them the snack, and people still can't get loans and their credit card rate is still going up.
+And people still can't get loans, and their credit card rates are still going up.

 Yeah.

-Depending on how you look at it, I guess financial sector has rebounded a little bit back after this.
+Depending on how you look at it, I guess the financial sector has rebounded a little bit back after this.

 White House is in trouble on health care, and the evidence of this is all over the place.

-Now that is just in that's ignorant arrogance.
+Now, that is just ignorant arrogance.

 He intended it to be that way.